Tamookk/Basil/README.md

 This project was created and developed in Visual Studio Community 2019.

+This project includes:
+* A game engine (Basil)
-This project includes a game engine (Basil), set to be built as a dll, and a test application (Sandbox), for testing the game engine as I develop it.
+* A test application (Sandbox), for testing the game engine as I develop it
+* A game editor (Pesto), for developing games using Basil

 Currently, this engine only supports Windows.
 I'm hoping that one day I can expand it to work on other platforms, however.

 ## Getting Started
 Visual Studio 2019 is recommended.